pgrit/MisForCorrelatedBidir/README.md

 Copyright of the test scenes:

-- The ContemporaryBathroom, ModernHall, and MinimalistWhiteRoom scenes were shared by [Wig42 on Blend Swap](https://www.blendswap.com/profile/130393) (CC-BY)
+- The ModernHall and MinimalistWhiteRoom scenes were shared by [Wig42 on Blend Swap](https://www.blendswap.com/profile/130393) (CC-BY)
 - The TargetPractice scene was modelled by Vladislav Hnatovskiy and Mira Niemann (CC-BY).
 License info on the textures and meshes of that scene can be found in the [Scenes/TargetPractice/License.md](Scenes/TargetPractice/License.md) file.
 - The Box, HomeOffice, IndirectRoom, LampCaustic, and RoughGlasses scenes were modelled by Pascal Grittmann (CC-0)